-4. (westward intensification of basin flow).
-Consider the case in which fluid is injected through one strait and drained through another, with no interior downwelling.
+- 4. Derive equation (2.13.29) beginning with the momentum equation immediately above it. - 5.
+(Westward intensification of basin flow).
+Consider the (northern hemisphere) case in which fluid is injected into a basin through one strait and drained through another, with no interior downwelling.
 Suppose that the source strait enters the north edge of the basin and the draining strait leaves the south edge.
 The basin is large enough for the beta effect to be important and therefore the value of f at the mouth of the source strait is larger than that at the mouth of the draining strait.
 Argue the flow in the basin will be concentrated in a western boundary layer.
 Show that the same effect occurs in an f-plane basin if the depth at the mouth of the source strait is greater than the depth at the entrance of the draining strait.

-Figure Captions

-2.14.1 Definition sketch.
+Show that the same results hold for a southern hemisphere basin.